Meet our Staff

 Dr. Gabby truly enjoys the combination of internal medicine, surgery, dentistry, radiology and laboratory, which make her job so interesting.
 She also enjoys educating people how to prevent disease in their pets, this is where the true challenge is!
 Working emergencies for about 5 years before becoming the practice owner at Chestermere made her realize that some things can be prevented and it is up to us to help our pets stay out of trouble and stay healthy!

-In her spare time she loves going biking and hiking with her dog Moxie, or cuddling on the sofa with her two cats Ziggy and Felix.
+In her spare time she loves going biking and hiking or cuddling on the sofa with her two cats Ziggy and Felix.
 Yoga, gardening and feng shui are other ways Dr. Gabby uses to relax and appreciate all the blessings in her life.

 Registered Veterinary Technician